-Henry Zeng is a principal program manager in the Cloud AI Group at Microsoft, where he works with engineering team, partners and customers to ensure the success of ML platform.
-He has been in AI and data area for more than 10 years from database, NoSQL, Hadoop ecosystem, machine learning to deep learning.
-Prior to this role, he was the lead AI solution architect in Microsoft China working with partners and customer to land AI solutions in manufactory, retail, education and public service etc with Microsoft AI offerings.
-Henry holds a MS in computer science from Wuhan University.
+Henry Zeng is a principal program manager on the AI platform team at Microsoft, where he works with the engineering team, partners, and customers to ensure AzureML is the best ML platform on Cloud.
+He’s been in the AI and data area for more than 14 years in areas from database, big data, machine learning to deep learning.
+Previously, he was the lead AI solution architect in Microsoft China working with partners and customers to land AI solutions in manufactory, retail, finance, education, and public service, etc. with Microsoft AI offerings.
+Henry holds an MS in computer science from Wuhan University.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org